Greg Leigh: Ipswich Town

+Oxford United

+On 24 August 2023, Leigh joined League One side Oxford United for an undisclosed fee.
+He made his debut on 26 August as a 78th-minute substitute in a 2–1 home victory over Charlton Athletic.
+Across September, he scored three goals for his new club, being awarded with the EFL League One Player of the Month award for his efforts.

 International career

 Leigh is eligible to represent England or Jamaica internationally.

 On 17 January 2013, Leigh was called up by England U19 for the first time.
 Weeks later on 5 February 2013, Leigh made his England U19 debut, playing 90 minutes, in a 3–1 win over Denmark U19.

-Leigh debuted with the Jamaica national team in a 3-0 friendly loss to Saudi Arabia on 14 November 2020.
+Leigh debuted with the Jamaica national team in a 3–0 friendly loss to Saudi Arabia on 14 November 2020.